Grey Lady (film): Plot

-Boston homicide detective, James Doyle, and his partner/girlfriend, Maggie Wynn, are called by their commander and alerted of a 911 call made by a woman claiming to be stalked by a man addressing her as Deirdre (the name of Doyle's sister who was murdered weeks earlier).
+Boston homicide detective, James Doyle, and his partner/girlfriend, Maggie Wynn, respond to a 911 call made by a woman claiming to be stalked by a man addressing her as Deirdre (the name of Doyle's sister who was murdered weeks earlier).
 Doyle and Wynn rush to the scene and discover it is a trap.
-Wynn is stabbed by the woman who called and they are both shot by an unknown man.
-Doyle survives and Wynn is killed.
+Doyle is wounded and Wynn is killed.